Skip to main content

 The insight: You can’t overhaul your body’s default stance overnight.
 Attach posture checks to in-game triggers you already encounter, and you’ll grind the stat without thinking.

 I used to gauge my water intake by the number of empty cans on my desk.
 Dehydration hit me like a hidden passive, reducing cognitive speed and increasing perception of fatigue.
-In-game, I’d never let my mana bar sit empty, but irl I was perpetually OOM.
+In-game, I'd never let my stamina bar sit empty, but in real life, I was perpetually out of energy.

 The mistake I made: Trying to chug a liter between matches.
 That just led to frantic bathroom breaks and zero consistency.